sambudgett/UCIHeartMLInterface/ReadMe.md

 ```

 Now open http://127.0.0.1:8000/docs in browser

+This Repository has been tested with Python 3.6, the required libraries are listed in requirements.txt

 ## API Interfaces
 The easiest way to explore the api is to go to